UniversalDevicesInc-PG3/udi-poly-notification/README.md

 ## Sending messages

-###  Canned Messages
+###  Short Messages defined by user

-A canned message is simple to send from a program, add a Message in the config page, restart the admin console and you can create a program.
-Here I created a canned message 'Good Morning' and send it with this program just to my phone.
+The short messages that you added in Config are simple to send from a program.
+The first step is to add a Message in the config page, saving, and restarting the NodeServer.
+Then restart the admin console and then create a program.
+In the program you will set the message to be sent by adding the Notification Controller node and selecting the message.
+Then you will add the Service node, such as Pushover and select items such as: the Device to send it to, the priority, etc. Below is an example of sending a message 'Good Morning' that I have set up, to my phone with a Normal priority.

+The structure of the program is a) set message in Notification Controller, b) choose any other parameters (optional), c) Send using one of your services.

 ```
 HS Notify 01 - [ID 034D][Parent 0263]